International Sociological Association: ISA Award for Excellence in Research and Practice

 The ISA Award for Excellence in Research and Practice was established in March 2013.
 It is awarded to a sociologist who advances and promotes sociological knowledge and practice through outstanding contributions to the discipline, the profession, and the ISA.
 The award is presented every four years at the World Congress of the International Sociological Association at a special ISA awards ceremony.
 Immanuel Wallerstein was the first recipient of the award at the ISA World Congress of Sociology, Yokohama, Japan, 2014.

 Foundation Mattei Dogan Award

 A prominent sociologist is awarded the "Foundation Mattei Dogan Prize" in Sociology in recognition of their lifelong contributions to the progress of the field.
 After 2010, the prize awarded every four years at the ISA World Congress was discontinued.
 This award continued for other disciplines of the social sciences.

 Survey on most influential works in sociology

 In 1997, ISA conducted a survey of its membership to identify the 20th century's most influential books in sociology.
 Members were asked to name the five books that had the most influence on their own professional work.
 There were 455 respondents (16% of ISA's members), of whom 20.9% named Economy and Society by Max Weber, placing it first on the ISA list.
 The list was unveiled at the 1998 ISA congress.

+Political statements and actions

+In June 2025, the ISA expressed solidarity with Iranian and Palestinian scholars and suspended the collective membership of the Israeli Sociological Society.